Skip to Content

 Now, if you are new to rockhounding and you are still trying to learn specimen identification, there are a few guides for you that include:

 Guides like these allow you to see the different stones and fossils that are located in the area.
-You can then decide if you want to search the area for a certain mineral.
+You can then decide whether to search the area for a certain mineral.

-Purchasing a magnifying glass will help you to examine your minerals much more closely.
-This is a nice tool to have with you on the field or at your desk.
+Purchasing a magnifying glass will help you examine your minerals more closely.
+This tool is nice for you on the field or at your desk.

 Maps can be used alongside field guides as maps may lend you a more detailed view of the area.
-Again, this is another great tool that will work in case your other devices do not work well offline.
+Again, this is another great tool that will work if your other devices do not work well offline.

-You may want to take photos of the location you are in or of the minerals and stones collected.
-This is the perfect way to document your collections and it can also help you find your way through the field.
+You may want to take photos of your location or the minerals and stones collected.
+This is the perfect way to document your collections and help you find your way through the field.

 Used for small metal fragments or minerals like gold or silver.
-You can use a heavy-duty magnet or a small magnet, either one is fine.
+You can use a heavy-duty or small magnet; either is fine.

 Take any minerals that are fluorescent and use this lamp.
 This light will let you see every fluorescent lining of the mineral.

 This scale determines how hard or delicate your rock and mineral are supposed to be.
-You can just use this as a guide and not as an absolute scale.
+You can use this as a guide, not an absolute scale.

-You can have the help of this streaking plate to identify the colors and eventually the type of stone you have.
-You can then rub the stone on the streak plate and the color will rub off on it.
+You can use this streaking plate to identify the colours and, eventually, the type of stone you have.
+You can then rub the stone on the streak plate, and the colour will rub off.

 Picking and choosing these smaller tools can help make your time rockhounding easier.
 Tools like the magnifying glass can open your world to what is inside the mineral or fossil.